Access to Algebra

 Eligible Students

-Students who are currently accelerated in mathematics are NOT ELIGIBLE for the Bridge Courses or MAP pathway.
+Students who are currently accelerated in mathematics are NOT ELIGIBLE for the Bridge Courses or Spring Renaissance Star pathway.
 Accelerated students must go through the single-subject acceleration process if they wish to double accelerate.
 The purpose of this program (Access to Algebra) is for students to gain access to Integrated Math I before high school.
 Our accelerated students already have access to this course.

 Overview: Access to Algebra Bridge Courses for Grades 5-7